thundercore/developers-portal/docs-en/erc20-smart-contract.md

     dog cat apple bird ...
     ```

-    If you use metamask to control your address, you can check how to export private key [here](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key).
+    If you use metamask to control your address, you can check how to export the private key [here](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key).
 The address your used will be filled your `MyToken`.

 2. Compile and migrate your contract for testnet and mainnet